Making a Release#

 Once the tag is created, push it to the GitLab repository with git push origin <tag>

 .
-The pipeline will be triggered by the tag and the release process will start.
+The pipeline will be triggered and the release process will start.

 Monitoring the release#

 When the tag is created in the GitLab repository, the release process will automatically start.
 The jobs will generate the tarball and upload it to the GNOME server.
-Monitor the release from the GitLab interface to ensure that everything went smoothly.
+You can monitor the release from the GitLab interface.